Gold Coast Model Railway Club Inc.

 Coomera

 Photo left- Coomera Rail bridge.
 Steel centre span over water and timber trestles matching alignment to surface level.
-West (approx. 300m) of the current motorway crossing of the Coomera river
+It is about 300m west of the current motorway crossing of the Coomera river.

-Photo right- View of the full Coomera river bridge steel and timber sections, 1964.
-View to the west
+Photo right- View from about where the motorway bridge is today of the full Coomera river bridge steel and timber sections, 1964.

-Photo left- Coomera station, 1960, with painted over name boards.
-Close to current Heathwood Drive in green corridor opposite Catalina drive
+Photo left- Coomera station, 1960, with name boards painted over.
+It is close to the current Heathwood Drive in the green corridor opposite Catalina drive.

 Photo right- Coomera station with differences in platform level for old timber coaches and newer Railmotors, 1961